palantirnet/federated-search-react/README.md

 ## Publishing releases

-- Run `yarn build` to build the static assets and copy the `package.json` file into the `build/static` directory
+1. Ensure that `package.json` reflects the version number you would like to release
-- Run `yarn deploy` to push the contents of `build/static` to the `master` branch of this repository
+1. Run `yarn build` which builds the static assets and copies the `package.json` file into the `build/static` directory.
-- Run `yarn deploy tag` to push the contents of `build/static` to the `master` branch and tag it with the version listed in `package.json` (be sure to bump as you see fit and commit that change before running this)
+1. Run `yarn deploy tag` which pushes the contents of `build/static` to the `master` branch and tags it with the version listed in `package.json`.

 ### Requiring this project as a dependency